A super useful post from one of our wonderful interns.

 I hated always having to think about whether it was worth taking my twists out or not having calculated how long I'd be able to wear them out before my hair shrunk minutes after doing any form of physical activity.
 It didn't help that i would sweat really easily either.

-The aim of a protective hair style is to stretch the hair to prevent single strand knots and tangles and to maintain moisture.
+The aim of a protective hair style is to stretch afro hair to prevent single strand knots and tangles and to maintain moisture.
 When done properly, these protective styles will keep you hair healthy as you work on keeping the rest of your body healthy.

 My favourite protective hair style